deepset-ai/haystack-tutorials/markdowns/19_Text_to_Image_search_pipeline_with_MultiModal_Retriever.md

-You can also vizualize these images with their score easily with below code
+You can also vizualize these images with their score easily with below code.